UF-CISE-Surflab/blender-polyhedral-splines-web/index.markdown

 &nbsp;&nbsp;

 # How to find the installed add-on in Blender?
-Click on the small left angle bracket to expend the panel
+Click on the small left angle bracket to expand the panel

 ![Alt text](img_readme/find_addon_panel_1.png)